 In Coach Mulkey’s first season, Khayla Pointer was named an All-American (AP and Sports Illustrated Second Team; USBWA Third Team) to become the 20th All-American overall and first at LSU that Mulkey has coached.
 Pointer was also named All-SEC First Team and Alexis Morris earned All-SEC Second Team Honors.

 Reenergizing a fan base that was hungry for success at LSU, the Tigers finished No. 3 in the SEC in attendance, averaging 7,167 fans per game and totaling 129,008 fans throughout the season to set a new LSU attendance record in women’s basketball.
 In Coach Mulkey’s first season, LSU sold-out the PMAC on February 20 against No. 17 Florida.
 The Tigers won in front of a crowd of 13,620, the fourth largest crowd in LSU Women’s Basketball history.

 A native of Tickfaw, La., Mulkey came to Baton Rouge as the most accomplished head coaching hire in LSU history.
-She returned to Louisiana as a six-time national champion and nine-time Hall of Famer who is set for induction into the Naismith Memorial Basketball Hall of Fame in May.
+She returned to Louisiana as a six-time national champion and nine-time Hall of Famer who is set for induction into the Naismith Memorial Basketball Hall of Fame in May of 2021.